bburdette/mousepage/README.md

 start the server with `mousepage <config file>`, navigate to the page with your phone or tablet, there you go.

+As of now, this works best in Chrome, with firefox you might need to prompt a resize event somehow or other.

 **example ui**

 In addition to the mouse controls, the vlc config has various buttons that cause mousepage to issue shortcut key presses.